dennisppaul/umfeld-libraries/README.md

-a collection of libraries that extend the core functionality of [umfeld](https://github.com/dennisppaul/umfeld) environemnt.
+a collection of libraries that extend the core functionality of [umfeld](https://github.com/dennisppaul/umfeld) environment.

 the repository needs to be cloned with submodules: